Marvel Cinematic Universe Watch Order - Updated

 Agents of SHIELD 101-107

 - Agent Coulson gets his own show to lead, and a team of SHIELD agents including the enigmatic Skye.
 The first seven episodes are fairly self-contained and introduce us to Coulson's team, starting some mysteries but mostly just working to expand the universe.
-Not highlighting Coulson in this show after this however.
+I'm not highlighting Coulson and other cast members in this show after this however, just guests.

 Thor: The Dark World